TotallyNotWiley/mo-origins/README.md

 + Spawns at a river
 - 4 less hearts
 (This origin has a secondary key.
 You can set it in options/controls)

+Giant:
++ Longer reach
++ has double health
+* Is 6 blocks tall and 2 blocks wide
+- Cannot use an elytra
+- Sink in water